Data Synchronization

 juicefs stats

-to quickly check current I/O status - Read client log (defaults to
+to quickly check current I/O status. - Review the client log (default path:

 /var/log/juicefs.log